uit-econ/coursepage_template_old/readmepage.md

 {% include navbar_open.html %}{% include top-box.html %}

-# How to set ut a course page
+# How to set up a course page

 ## 1. Create an organization